blancohugo/blog/resources/md/pages/about.md

 ## About page

-There is nothing to say
+There is nothing to say, for now.